 Mr. Speaker, Sir, there were a few other issues that were sought.
-The vetting process is mainly done through the District Social Development Officers together with community leaders, be it chiefs or councilors.
+The vetting process is mainly done through the District Social Development Officers together with community leaders be it chiefs and at that, councillors.
 Awareness is built through public barazas held by the District Officers and chiefs.

-Mr. Speaker, Sir, I am just brushing through because, generally, this is what the Members were interested in.
-They also wanted to know why this is called "older persons" cash transfer programme rather than "senior citizens" cash transfer programme.
-The term

-"older person" is enshrined in Article 57 of the Constitution of 2010 that obligates the State to take measures to ensure the rights of older persons and the same has been interpreted under Article 260 as older member of the society.
+Mr. Speaker, Sir, I am just brushing through because generally this is what the Members were interested in.
+They also wanted to know why it called old persons rather than senior citizens.
+The term "older person" is enshrined in Article 57 of the Constitution of 2010 that obligates the State to take measures to ensure the rights of older persons and the same has been interpreted under Article 260 as older member of the society.
 The term "older person" is right from the Constitution.

 The Speaker (Hon.
 Ethuro): In addition to what the Chairman has said, the Cabinet Secretary responsible has actually written inviting the Senate for a thorough briefing on the cash transfer exercise.
 This is an opportunity for all Senators to avail themselves.
 We are working on the dates with the Ministry.
 We will communicate in due course.
-Definitely, it should not take more than two weeks for the meeting to take place.
+Definitely it should not be later than two weeks for the meeting to take place.

-Sen. (Prof.) Lonyangapuo!
+Sen. (Prof.) Lonyangapuo.

-Sen. (Prof.) Lonyagapuo: Mr. Speaker, Sir, I rise to request that next week we could set time to interrogate this list in detail, so that if there are any queries - although we will be given a soft copy - this Senate can ventilate on the same.
+Sen. (Prof.) Lonyagapuo: Mr. Speaker, Sir, I rise to request that next week we could set time to interrogate this list in detail, so that if there are any queries, although we will be given a soft copy, this Senate can ventilate on the same.

 The Speaker (Hon.
-Ethuro): I would suggest that we get both the soft copies and the hard copies.
+Ethuro): I would suggest that we get the both the soft copies and the hard copies.
 Senators can get this information in the room where you get documents so that you can look out for more details.
 But in terms of interrogation, let us do it after we get the brief from the Ministry.
 If there are gaps, the Chairman can pick on those at a time we can agree on.

 Sen. (Dr.) Kuti: Mr. Speaker, Sir, thank you for that guidance.
 The figures are cumulative.
 I just want to warn Members.
 You may, for example, see Kshs24,000.
-That is the cumulative figure up to that period that, that recipient has received.
-It is important to note that so that you do not say: "Per month, how is it that one person gets Kshs24,000?"
+That is the cumulative figure up that period that, that recipient has received.
+It is important to note that so that you do not say: "Per month, how is it that one person gets Kshs24,000."